 The bottom line

 Choosing a career path isn’t easy—especially when you have as many options as the business world offers.
-Hopefully this comparison of finance versus accounting can help you calculate the best career for you and your ambitions.
+Hopefully, this comparison of finance versus accounting can help you calculate the best career for you and your ambitions.

-**Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [career information accessed April 16, 2018] www.bls.gov/ooh/.
-Salary data represents national, averaged earnings for the occupations listed and includes workers at all levels of education and experience.
-This data does not represent starting salaries and employment conditions in your area may vary.
+1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [accessed October 2022] www.bls.gov/ooh/.
+Information represents national, averaged data for the occupations listed and includes workers at all levels of education and experience.
+This data does not represent starting salaries.
+Employment conditions in your area may vary.